P versus NP problem: Comparison of P with "easy" problems

 On the other hand, even if a problem is shown to be NP-complete, and even if P ≠ NP, there may still be effective approaches to the problem in practice.
 There are algorithms for many NP-complete problems, such as the knapsack problem, the traveling salesman problem, and the Boolean satisfiability problem, that can solve to optimality many real-world instances in reasonable time.
 The empirical average-case complexity (time vs. problem size) of such algorithms can be surprisingly low.
 An example is the simplex algorithm in linear programming, which works surprisingly well in practice; despite having exponential worst-case time complexity, it runs on par with the best known polynomial-time algorithms.

-Finally, there are types of computations which do not conform to the Turing machine model on which P and NP are defined, such as quantum computation and randomized algorithms.
+Finally, randomized algorithms and quantum computation are modeled using probabilistic and quantum variants of Turing machines and circuits, leading to classes such as BPP and BQP.
+These are distinct from the deterministic and nondeterministic classical models used to define P and NP.

 Reasons to believe P ≠ NP or P = NP

 Cook provides a restatement of the problem in The P Versus NP Problem as "Does P = NP?"
 According to polls, most computer scientists believe that P ≠ NP.
 A key reason for this belief is that after decades of studying these problems no one has been able to find a polynomial-time algorithm for any of more than 3,000 important known NP-complete problems (see List of NP-complete problems).
 These algorithms were sought long before the concept of NP-completeness was even defined (Karp's 21 NP-complete problems, among the first found, were all well-known existing problems at the time they were shown to be NP-complete).
 Furthermore, the result P = NP would imply many other startling results that are currently believed to be false, such as NP = co-NP and P = PH.

 It is also intuitively argued that the existence of problems that are hard to solve but whose solutions are easy to verify matches real-world experience.

 If P = NP, then the world would be a profoundly different place than we usually assume it to be.
 There would be no special value in "creative leaps", no fundamental gap between solving a problem and recognizing the solution once it's found.